It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 Depending on the nature of your contract, putting your extension into action can vary in terms of how it looks.

-If the parties involved are within your company, you may just be able to create an extension agreement to be signed in person.
+If the parties involved are within your company, you can create an extension agreement to be signed in person.

 If you’re dealing with clients or other businesses, however, you may need to create a contract extension letter to send out.